TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 :ref:`Easter500` benchmark test case with 4 GPUs on a single node.
 By using input data from one of our benchmark test cases, we were able to focus on the fundamental mechanics of running the AceCAST software before moving on to other critical topics such as generating input data and choosing a namelist.
-These will be covered in the next sections :ref:`Generating Input Data` and :ref:`Creating A Namelist`.
+These will be covered in the next sections :ref:`Generating Input Data` and :ref:`namelistconfiguration`.